openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 At the library level, developers face further difficult choices.
 The most fundamental libraries -- collections and streams -- are prime examples of the tradeoffs that library designers have to navigate.
-Collections reasonably made the choice to avoid specializing (there are libraries in the ecosystem, such as `trove` or Eclipse Collections, that go the other way, and that's fine too), and streams tried to walk a narrow line with hand-rolled specializations for `int`, `long`, and `double`, but the existence of `IntStream` at all is evidence of the contortions that library designers often have to twist themselves into.
+Collections reasonably made the choice to avoid specializing for primitive types (there are libraries in the ecosystem, such as `trove` or Eclipse Collections, that go the other way, and that's fine too), and streams tried to walk a narrow line with hand-rolled specializations for `int`, `long`, and `double`, but the existence of `IntStream` at all is evidence of the contortions that library designers often have to twist themselves into.
 Worse, hand specialization begets more hand specialization (`IntStream` gave rise to `IntToLongFunction` and `PrimitiveIterator.OfInt`), and there are always calls for more ("where's my `CharStream`?").
 And hand-specialization almost always introduces asymmetries.
-Finally, the mere existence of hand-specialized stream types was a significant constraint on the design and implementation of the library.
+Finally, the mere existence of hand-specialized stream types was a significant constraint on the design and implementation of the `java.util.stream` library.

 > _Library designers are too often faced with the bad choice between good memory behavior and good abstraction._